snapshot-labs/snapshot-strategies/src/strategies/darkforest-score/README.md

 Due to the exponential nature of Dark Forest scoring, this stategy takes the log2 of each player's score.

-The only parameter you need to set is the Dark Forest Contract Address.
+The only input parameter is `"graph_url"`, which requires the subgraph API URL for the round in question.

-For v6.4: `"address": "0x27a166aE00C33Bef64306760aCd7C9fD3c2fEB74"`